-We recognized RMB7.7 million, RMB3.7 million and RMB6.1 million of accumulated impact of unrecognized tax benefit to accumulated deficits or profits as of December 31, 2009, 2010 and 2011, respectively.
+We recognized RMB3.7 million, RMB6.1 million and RMB8.8 million of accumulated impact of unrecognized tax benefit to accumulated deficits or profits as of December 31, 2010, 2011 and 2012, respectively.

 Uncertainties exist with respect to how the current income tax law in the PRC applies to our overall operations, and more specifically, with regard to tax residency status.
 The EIT Law includes a provision specifying that legal entities organized outside China will be considered residents for PRC income tax purposes if their place of effective management or control is within China.
 The Implementation Rules to EIT Law provide that non-resident legal entities will be considered PRC residents if substantial and overall management and control over the manufacturing and business operations, personnel, accounting, and properties occurs within the PRC.
 On April 22, 2009, the State Administration of Taxation, or the SAT, issued the Notice Regarding the Determination of Chinese-Controlled Offshore Incorporated Enterprises as PRC Tax Resident Enterprises on the Basis of De Facto Management Bodies, or Circular 82, which provides certain specific criteria for determining whether the "de facto management body" of a PRC-controlled offshore-incorporated enterprise is located in China.
-In addition, the SAT issued a bulletin on August 3, 2011 to provide more guidance on the implementation administration, as well as competent tax authorities.
-It also specifies that when provided with a copy of PRC tax resident determination certificate from a resident PRC -controlled offshore incorporated enterprises.
-Although both the circular and the bulletin only apply to offshore enterprises controlled by PRC enterprises and not those by PRC individuals, the determination criteria set forth in the circular and administration clarification made in the bulletin may reflect the SAT's general position on how the "de facto management body" test should be applied in determining the tax residency status of offshore enterprises and the administration measures should be implemented, regardless of whether they are controlled by PRC enterprises or PRC individuals.
-We do not believe that the legal entities organized outside China should be characterized
+In addition, the SAT issued a bulletin on August 3, 2011 to provide more guidance on the implementation of the above circular with an effective date to be September 1, 2011.
+The bulletin provided clarification in the areas of resident status determination, post-determination administration, as well as competent tax authorities.
+It also specifies that when provided with a copy of PRC tax resident determination certificate from a resident PRC -controlled offshore incorporated enterprise.
+Although both the circular and the bulletin only apply to offshore enterprises controlled by PRC enterprises and not twose by PRC individuals, the determination criteria set forth in the circular and administration clarification made in the bulletin may reflect the SAT's general position on how the "de facto management body" test should be applied in determining the tax residency status of offshore enterprises and the administration measures should be characterize